Do you have stretch marks and want to remove them with a laser?

 The aesthetic medicine specialists at Turó Park Clinics offer you a free initial consultation to find out which options best suit your needs and expectations.

 How can stretch marks be prevented?

 Although it is not possible to completely avoid the appearance of stretch marks, their prevention involves reducing the risk factors.
-Thus, to limit the risk, it is preferable to
+Risk factors include:

-- Do not go on a diet that is too restrictive,
+- Going on a diet that is too restrictive,

 We also advise women to use preventive cosmetics and to moisturise their skin regularly, especially during periods when stretch marks are likely to appear, such as puberty, pregnancy or the menopause.